 Walnut & Fig Loaf ($7.50) contains chock-full of walnuts and dried figs and is the ultimate fruit sourdough.

-Ready to take on the world with my my sourdough shield and rustic sword.
+Ready to take on the world with my my French Mountain shield and Rustic sword.

 (Excuse my messy Nessy hair, I just came back from a battle).